 As required by the Belgian Companies Code, Ontex Group NV confirms that (i) the Remuneration and Nomination Committee is composed of Non-Executive Directors only and a majority of Independent Directors, all its members being Independent Directors, and (ii) Luc Missorten, Gunnar Johansson and Inge Boets possess the adequate expertise and experience in the field of remuneration.
+Reference is made to their biography under chapter 16.1 of this Corporate Governance Statement.

-15.5.3 Management Committee
+16.5.3 Management Committee